- How do I explain the importance of diversity, equity, and inclusion to my staff or coworkers?

-This is the beta version of the Toolkit, and in 2017, Charities Review Council will be adding a significant amount of new features and resources to the Toolkit to help you steward the process internally.
+This is a brand-new tool, and in 2018 Charities Review Council will be adding new features and resources to the Toolkit to help you steward the process internally.
 While the first phase is largely an assessment to help you address your current processes, you can find a large number of resources in the “Works Consulted” section of the Toolkit.

 How much does it cost?

-The cost to access the beta version of the toolkit is $500.
+A one-year subscription to the toolkit is $500, with discounts available for longer subscription lengths.
 Pricing is subject to change in future releases.